Our Serviced Apartments in Edinburgh

-Get in touch with one of our experts and we'll find you the perfect apartments for your short or long stay in Edinburgh
+Get in touch with one of our experts and we'll find you the perfect luxury apartments in Edinburgh for your short or long stay.

 When deciding where to stay in Edinburgh, you'll first need to decided what you're going to do during your visit.
 We know from the moment you arrive in Edinburgh, you’ll be itching to start exploring.
 Every corner of this World Heritage City is filled with narrow cobbled lanes, hidden nooks and alleyways that open up onto jaw-dropping views over craggy outcrops, dramatic green hills and Edinburgh’s extraordinary castle.
 However long you need to explore the city, our Edinburgh serviced apartments are perfect for both long term and short term stays.

-It’s a city like nowhere else you’ll ever visit, beautiful, ancient and effortlessly modern, with a world of food, culture, music and art that is wonderfully unique to Scotland’s historic capital.
-And then every August, the crowds descend on Edinburgh for a month-long party at the Fringe.
+It’s a city like nowhere else you’ll ever visit.
+Beautiful, ancient and effortlessly modern, Edinburgh has a world of food, culture, music and art that is wonderfully unique to Scotland’s historic capital.
+And then every August, the crowds descend on the city for a month-long party at the Edinburgh Fringe Festival.
 What’s not to love?
 To get the most out of the experiences that the city has to offer, keep your plans flexible with our short term and long term serviced apartments in Edinburgh.

-Edinburgh is packed with world-class restaurants and bars and it’s a perfect city for trying somewhere new every night.
-From some of the best takeaways and world foods in the UK to Scottish classics and fresh fish from the highland coast, you’ll find Edinburgh has a huge choice of restaurants and bars that range from the formal and fancy to the cheap and cheerful.
+Edinburgh is packed with world-class restaurants and bars, making it a perfect city for trying somewhere new every night.
+From some of the best takeaways and world foods in the UK, to Scottish classics and fresh fish from the highland coast, you’ll find Edinburgh has a huge choice of restaurants and bars to suit your needs and budget.

-Edinburgh definitely knows how to drink and dine in style – if you're just here for a short break, and want some great things to do in Edinburgh, head to Thistle Street for the coolest champagne bars and restaurants in the city.
+The city definitely knows how to drink and dine in style.
+If you're just here for a short break, and want some great things to do in Edinburgh, head to Thistle Street for the coolest champagne bars and restaurants in the city.
 Or experience Rose Street's selection of quirky pubs and eateries, tucked behind Princes Street.

 Shopping in Edinburgh